SEF-Group-25/discord-bot/report.md

 - For `actions_for`, we can separate out logic related to `.py` extensions, text-like files, and Snekbox into smaller helper functions.
 - This would reduce nested `if` statements and improve readability, likely lowering the cyclomatic complexity from 25 closer to (estimated) 15–18.
 - Potential drawbacks include needing more function calls and possibly introducing multiple return points.

+## deactivate_infraction() (Anton Yderberg)
+Refactoring the code should be very easy, the function is grouped into 4 major tasks.
+The majority of the complexity comes from the try/except blocks with multiple excepts and if statements in except block.
+Spliting these tasks and try/except blocks will drastically reduce CC.

+The final CC would be 8 (more than 35% less than the original 17) The refactored code is in branch [refactor/15-deac-inf](https://github.com/SEF-Group-25/discord-bot/tree/origin/refactor/15-refactor-deac-inf)
+This will call alot more helper function as the obvious drawback

+git diff 057ccfea 60905d84

 **Carried out refactoring (optional, P+):**